7 Best & Brightest Headlamps Compared – A Thorough Review

 Be aware when buying “the brightest headlamp”

-Cheap Headlamp Companies choose any number for their lumens output, in this article we’ll report what the companies state, but you should look with suspicion a 40,000 lumens headlamp.
+Cheap Headlamp Companies choose any number for their lumens output, in this article we’ll report what the companies state, but you should look with suspicion at a 40,000 lumens headlamp.
 The real output is most likely 1/10 of that, which is anyway very powerful.

-One-thousand lumens in a narrow beam will show you a wild-boar at 400 meters.
-If you get a light three times that strong, it won’t enable your eyes to see another 800 meters – your eyes are incapable of picking out an animal at that distance.
+One thousand lumens in a narrow beam will show you a wild boar at 400 meters.
+If you get a light three times that strong, it wonโ€™t enable your eyes to see another 800 meters โ€“ your eyes are incapable of picking out an animal at that distance.
 The brightest headlamp claims mean little unless you really want to light up a football stadium.

-Tips for Headlamps Maintenance
+Tips for Headlamp Maintenance

-1. Avoiding using your headlamp while charging.
+1. Avoid using your headlamp while charging.

 2. If the light becomes dark, Please recharge in time.